 12.3 Electronic brake actuators are not allowed.
 Brake shut-offs are not allowed.

-12.4 Calipers may not be lightened, must be OEM and must be made of steel.
+12.4 Calipers may not be lightened, must be OEM and must be made of steel and must all match.

-12.5 Rotors must be steel and may not be lightened, scalloped or drilled.
+12.5 Rotors must be steel and may not be lightened, scalloped, slotted or drilled.
 Rotors may be re-drilled for different bolt patterns or larger studs.
 Oil bath hubs are not allowed.